AuroraMaster/react-native-ohos-library/en/react-native-textinput-maxlength-fixed.md

 ## Use Codegen

+> [!TIP] V0.2.0 for RN0.77 does not require execution of Codegen.

 If this repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](/en/codegen.md).

 ## Link